The Korean Market Making Landscape Most Founders Never See

 Market Maker Korean Exchange Access Deal Model Token Stage Key Risk

-DWF Labs Dominant (#1 in Korea) 100% Custodial + Profit Share Any Full custody, blocks other MMs
+DWF Labs Dominant (#1 in Korea) Custodial + Profit Share (terms vary) Any Verify custody, exclusivity, and collateral terms before signing

 PlaceholderMM Korean Entity (Upbit + Bithumb) Token Loan + Call Options $5M–$300M Lower Korean deal flow than DWF